Skip to main content

 While high SHBG negatively impacts a wellness program by reducing sex hormone bioavailability, its role in broader metabolic health presents a clinical paradox.
 From an epidemiological perspective, low SHBG is a powerful and independent predictor of developing type 2 diabetes and metabolic syndrome.
 Conversely, high SHBG levels are often associated with a reduced risk of these conditions.

-This paradox can be understood by viewing SHBG as a biomarker of hepatic and low inflammatory status.
+This paradox can be understood by viewing SHBG as a biomarker of hepatic insulin sensitivity and low inflammatory status.
 The liver that is producing high levels of SHBG is often one that is highly sensitive to insulin (as hyperinsulinemia would suppress SHBG) and is not burdened by steatosis (non-alcoholic fatty liver disease), which is also associated with low SHBG.

 Therefore, high SHBG may not be directly protective but rather an indicator of a favorable underlying metabolic milieu.
 The clinical challenge arises when this metabolically favorable state (indicated by high SHBG) leads to unfavorable symptoms of hypogonadism due to excessive hormone binding.